jmsaylor/Sentiment-Analysis-Microservices-Project/README.md

 ## Motivation

-Monitoring of AI sentiment scores of multiple channels in a Discord Server.
+Monitoring of AI sentiment scores of multiple messaging channels in a server.

+## Overview

+This project is in the process of being shifted to a microservices architecture.
+Initially, GCP Language API was used, but message volumes made that approach costly.
+Testing of TensorflowJS quickly revealed a queue would be needed so as to not overwhelm instances.
+The new Microservices design is aimed at creating a performant sentiment analysis system using TensorflowJS.

 ## Tech Stack